dcastil/tailwind-merge/docs/configuration.md

 One example is the combination of the classes `px-3` (setting `padding-left` and `padding-right`) and `pr-4` (setting `padding-right`).

-If they are passed to `twMerge` as `pr-4 px-3`, I think you most likely intend to apply `padding-left` and `padding-right` from the `px-3` class and want `pr-4` to be removed, indicating that both these classes should belong to a single class group.
+If they are passed to `twMerge` as `pr-4 px-3`, you most likely intend to apply `padding-left` and `padding-right` from the `px-3` class and want `pr-4` to be removed, indicating that both these classes should belong to a single class group.

-But if they are passed to `twMerge` as `px-3 pr-4`, I assume you want to set the `padding-right` from `pr-4` but still want to apply the `padding-left` from `px-3`, so `px-3` shouldn't be removed when inserting the classes in this order, indicating they shouldn't be in the same class group.
+But if they are passed to `twMerge` as `px-3 pr-4`, you want to set the `padding-right` from `pr-4` but still want to apply the `padding-left` from `px-3`, so `px-3` shouldn't be removed when inserting the classes in this order, indicating they shouldn't be in the same class group.

 To summarize, `px-3` should stand in conflict with `pr-4`, but `pr-4` should not stand in conflict with `px-3`.
 To achieve this, we need to define asymmetric conflicts across class groups.